-The Anti-Bullying Policy is the Governors' responsibility and they review its effectiveness annually.
+The Anti-Bullying Policy is the Governors' responsibility and they review yearly.

-They do this by examining the school's incident file where incidents are recorded and by discussion with the Head teacher.
+They do this by the Safeguarding Governor examining the school's incident file where incidents are recorded and by discussion with the Head teacher.
 Governors analyse information for patterns of pupils, places or groups.
 They look out in particular for racist bullying or bullying directed at children with disabilities or special educational needs.
 The information reviewed by Governors does not include children's names.